Investing in Our Future Workforce

 Neighborhood Economic Development Corporation (NEDCO)

-The Workforce Innovation & Opportunity Act (WIOA) legislation requires that fourteen (14) program elements be offered to all WIOA youth participants.
+The Workforce Innovation & Opportunity Act (WIOA) legislation requires that fourteen (14) program services be offered to all WIOA youth participants.
 The services that make up the mandated elements can be offered either in-house, through WIOA Youth Contractor staffing and resources, or in collaboration with local partner agencies.
 Two services, financial literacy and entrepreneurial skills training, are new services and are best delivered by someone who is an expert on the subject.